 Know which treatment option to choose

 To ensure you are getting the right care at the right time, it’s important to understand your options before an accident or illness occurs.
-Knowing your choices ahead of time will make your life easier down the road.
 As always, if you’re ever in doubt about whether you need emergent, life-saving care, go to an ER right away.